ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 The most common reason why a new installation of IP Fabric will not connect is due to the `connect ECONNREFUSED XX.XX.XX.XX:22` error which signifies the traffic is being blocked by an ACL or firewall.
-This is why it is recommended having IP Fabric in your management subnet which is already allowed for remote access to devices, so you do not have to re-configure all your ACLs.
+This is why it is recommended to have IP Fabric in your management subnet, which is already allowed for remote access to devices, so you do not have to re-configure all your ACLs.
 Another option is to use a jumphost as described at [Jumphost](../../IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md).